You live with a co-resident.

 A person is not regarded as a co-resident if:

-• you rent a room from them or you are a boarder in their house.
+- you rent a room from them or you are a lodger in their house

-• they rent a room from you or are a boarder in your house.
+- they rent a room from you or are a lodger in your house

-• they are under 30 and pursuing education for which they qualify for a student grant or loan
+- they are a student under 30 and they qualify for a student grant or loan

 Example